microsoft/aspnet-docker/README.md

 FROM mcr.microsoft.com/dotnet/framework/aspnet:4.7.2-windowsservercore-ltsc2016
 …
 ```
 As part of this transition, we are only changing the source from where you download your images to MCR.
 DockerHub continues to be the preferred medium for container image discovery.
-I encourage taking a look a [Steve Lasker’s blog post](https://azure.microsoft.com/en-us/blog/microsoft-syndicates-container-catalog/) taking about the value proposition we can offer our customers through MCR.
+The Microsoft Container Registry does not have its own catalog experience and is meant to support existing catalogs such as Docker Hub, Red Hat Container Catalog, and Azure Marketplace.
+This syndication model, enabling multiple channels of discovery, with a single download source for Microsoft’s container images.

 ## Issues